Flow solvers

 Each CFD solver accepts different configuration options.
 Solver options and their default values are listed below; override the defaults using the solver section of the configuration file.
+For example, to use the built-in ember solver, with a reduced damping factor:

 ember